 The entrance to the glacier paradise is up here as well.
 You take an elevator down to a tunnel that leads inside the glacier.
 At the end of the tunnel there are a few rooms with many different ice sculptures for you to take pictures with.
 Overall, this was my favorite experience in Zermatt!

-- Do eat at Snowboat and the Wallisterstube!
-The food at both places was fantastic.
+- Wallisterstube The food was fantastic.
 Definitely try the cheese fondue at Wallisterstube, it’s incredible and a Swiss classic.
 The atmosphere in both places was very cozy and intimate.
 Be sure to make reservations well in advance because they are pretty popular and quite small!

 Zermatt was definitely a once in a lifetime experience that I will always remember.
 The town is nothing like I ever could have imagined.
 If you’re an avid skier, Zermatt is a must!
 If you’re not, find friends who are and tag along on their holiday!!
 If you have any more questions about Zermatt or my experience feel free to leave a comment.